rkhleics/police-api-client-python/docs/reference/neighbourhoods/events.rst

 .. class:: Neighbourhood.Event(api, data={})

     A neighbourhood event (e.g. a beat meating or surgery).
+Uses the neighbourhood-events_ API call.

     :param PoliceAPI api: The instance of ``PoliceAPI`` that is currently being used.